 The Chapman Medal is awarded for investigations of outstanding merit in the science of the Sun, space and planetary environments or solar-terrestrial physics.
-This medal is awarded for a single outstanding piece of work, such that younger scientists may be candidates for this award.
+This medal is awarded for a single investigation, or a series of closely-linked investigations, of outstanding merit (including emerging areas).
+This award is open to researchers from early career positions onwards.

 To nominate for the Chapman Medal